reactive/data-client/docs/api/Resource.md

 to construct instances.
 This is the only supported way of created `Resource`s so please don't use constructors.

+## Factory method

+### static fromJS<T extends typeof Resource>(this: T, props: Partial<AbstractInstanceType<T>>): AbstractInstanceType<T>;

+This is used to create instances of the `Resource` you defined.
+Will copy over props provided to the instance in construction.

 ## Be sure to always provide:

 ### pk: () => string | number | null

-Typically just return the id field.
+PK stands for *primary key* and is intended to provide a standard means of retrieving a key identifier for any `Resource`.
+In many cases there will simply be an 'id' field member to return.
 In case of multicolumn you can simply join them together.

 multi-column primary key: